Leithg64/eleventy-project/index.md

         //converts the data to JSON once fetched const data = await response.json();

-        //adds in the data and the date for each const populateEvents = (events, container) => {
+        //varaible holds the events array and container for the data to be combined const populateEvents = (events, container) => {
             let lastYear = null;

-            events.forEach(event => {
+            //creates a date for each event and extract the year events.forEach(event => {
                 const eventDate = new Date(event.date);
                 const year = eventDate.getFullYear();

-                //adds a year heading element to separate each years events if (year !== lastYear) {
+                //checks the year, adds heading element to separate each years events if different if (year !== lastYear) {
-                    const yearHeader = document.createElement('h3');
+                    const yearHeader = document.createElement('h5');
                     yearHeader.innerText = year;
                     container.appendChild(yearHeader);
                     lastYear = year; // Update last year }

-                //creates a div to store the fetched data in const div = document.createElement('div');
+                //creates a div to store the fetched event data, set it to display in the container const div = document.createElement('div');
                 div.innerText = `${event.title} - ${eventDate.toLocaleDateString()}`;
                 //then adds the element to the DOM so it's visible in the browser